VBR vs CBR for Video Streaming: Understanding the Difference

 In scenarios where bandwidth is limited or network conditions are unstable, Constant Bitrate (CBR) is the way to go.

 • CBR ensures a stable streaming experience, preventing buffering and interruptions even in challenging network environments.
-If your audience comprises viewers with varying internet speeds, CBR can deliver consistent video quality for all.
+CBR can deliver consistent video quality for all if your audience comprises viewers with varying internet speeds.

 • VBR shines in robust network conditions and high-speed connections.
 With its adaptability, VBR optimises data usage, providing superior video quality when the network permits.
-Viewers with high-speed internet connections can enjoy higher resolution and clearer visuals, thanks to VBR's dynamic bitrate adjustments.
+Thanks to VBR's dynamic bitrate adjustments, viewers with high-speed internet connections can enjoy higher resolution and clearer visuals.

 Video content types